Human Subjects Research

 - Exempt - Protocols which qualify for exemption may be submitted at any time.
 Barring unusual circumstances, results of the review will be provided within one week.

 - Expedited - Protocols which qualify for Expedited Review are are due not later than 5:00 PM on Wednesday of each week.
 Protocols will be distributed to designated reviewers on Fridays.
 Reviewers must provide a response within one week.
 Investigators will be notified of review results within three days of receipt of results by the IRB coordinator.
 Protocols which miss the deadline will be held until the following week for distribution.

 - Full Board - Protocols which require review at a convened meeting of the IRB must be received at least seven business days prior to the meeting.
 Protocols will be distributed to the IRB members five days prior to the meeting date.
 Investigators will be informed of review results within three days.

 Data Use Agreements

-All data use agreements must be sent to the IRB Coordinator with your completed Project Protocol Form.
-The agreement and protocol form will be reviewed and approved (signed by the authorized institutional official) concurrently.
-The signed agreement will be either returned to you or forwarded to the databank as requested.
+All data use agreements (DUA) must be sent to the IRB Coordinator with your completed Project Protocol Form.
+The DUA must be reviewed and approved by the Director of Research Compliance.
+A copy of the signed agreement will be forwarded to you for your records.

-Except for projects funded by the National Institutes of Health (NIH), training in the responsible conduct of human subjects research is voluntary at this time unless specifically required by the IRB as a condition of approval.
+Researchers conducting projects sponsored by the National Institutes of Health (NIH) must complete training in the responsible conduct of HSR.
+Otherwise training is voluntary unless specifically required by the IRB.
 Either of the following training sites fulfills the requirements set forth by the NIH policy on required training.

 Online training in the Responsible Conduct of Research is available through the Collaborative Institutional Training Initiative (CITI).
-Investigators must establish a username and password.
+Investigators may log in using their university ID and password.
 At this time, training is voluntary.
 This is subject to change.